Como verificar e modificar VLANs em um switch TP-Link JetStream via SNMP

 Aqui descrevemos brevemente a configuração do SNMP v2c.
 Para um Guia de Configuração detalhado do SNMP, consulte o Guia Oficial.

-- Vá em Maintenance (Manutenção) --> SNMP --> Global Config, habilite o SNMP.
+- Vá em Maintenance (Manutenção) --> SNMP --> Global Config (Configuração Global), ative o SNMP.

-- Vá em SNMP v1/v2c, adicione uma nova comunidade, o nome da comunidade (Community name) é tplink e o Modo de Acesso (Access Mode) é Read & Write (Leitura e Escrita).
+- Vá em SNMP v1/v2c, adicione uma nova comunidade, o nome da Comunidade é tplink, e o Modo de Acesso é Read & Write (Leitura e Gravação).

-- Net-SNMP disponível em http://www.net-snmp.org/ Procure os modelos de switch TP-Link no site oficial e baixe o arquivo MIBs na página de Suporte, depois copie os arquivos MIBs para a pasta MIBs do Net-SNMP.
+- Net-SNMP disponível em http://www.net-snmp.org/.
+Pesquise pelos modelos do seu switch TP-Link no site oficial e baixe o arquivo de MIBs na página de Suporte, em seguida, copie os arquivos MIBs para a pasta MIBs do Net-SNMP.

 3. Operações.

-Todos os comandos serão listados em azul itálico e negrito.
-O arquivo MIB utilizado aqui para configurações de VLAN é “tplink-vlan-dot1qVlan.mib”, e o endereço IP do switch neste exemplo é 192.168.0.1.
+Todos os comandos serão listados em itálico azul e negrito.
+O arquivo MIBs usado aqui para as configurações de VLAN é “tplink-vlan-dot1qVlan.mib”, e o endereço IP do switch aqui é 192.168.0.1.

 snmptable -c tplink -v 2c -m TPLINK-DOT1Q-VLAN-MIB 192.168.0.1 vlanConfigTable